jepemo/malvado/doc/cookbook.md

   -- To implement
 end)

--- The level is also a process
+-- A game is also a process
 Level = process(function()
   while not exit_game do
     -- Entities instantiation